 5 Dangerous Side Effects of Super Bowl Snacking

-Super Bowl LV is just hours away and the clock is ticking until the kickoff begins.
+Super Bowl is just hours away and the clock is ticking until the kickoff begins.

-Along with cheering for either the Kansas City Chiefs or the Tampa Bay Buccaneers and singing along with The Weeknd during the halftime show, chances are you'll also be munching away on delectable finger foods.
+Along with cheering and singing along with the halftime show, chances are you'll also be munching away on delectable finger foods.
 After all, the National Retail Federation predicts that 77% of the $13.9 billion Americans are projected to spend on game day festivities will go toward food and beverages.
 (Related: 100 Easiest Recipes You Can Make).

 The number one item that is likely to be on the menu in households everywhere?
 Chicken wings.
 According to the National Chicken Council, Americans are expected to feast on a record-breaking 1.42 billion wings this Sunday.
 While the more health-conscious game lovers may be enjoying their wings either grilled or air fried, millions will be indulging in traditional favorites, such as buffalo (aka deep-fried) wings and BBQ wings.
 The main appetizer will be accompanied by several other comfort food classics including loaded nachos, loaded fries, creamy dips, chips, pizza, chili, sliders, subs, pulled pork, potato skins, and pigs in a blanket.